Raynor Winn

 Raynor Winn (born Sally Ann Winn, 1962), also known as Sally Walker, is an English long-distance walker and writer.
-Her first book, the autobiographical memoir and travel diary titled The Salt Path, was a Sunday Times bestseller in 2018, and a film of the same name was released in May 2025 in the UK.
-In July 2025, a report in The Observer challenged the two events that led to the walk described in The Salt Path, namely her husband's terminal diagnosis of corticobasal degeneration and the circumstances that led them to be evicted from their house.
+Her second book, the semi autobiographical memoir and travel diary titled The Salt Path, was a Sunday Times bestseller in 2018, and a film of the same name was released in May 2025 in the UK.
+In July 2025, a report in The Observer challenged the two events that led to the walk described in The Salt Path, namely her husband's terminal diagnosis of corticobasal degeneration (CBD) and the circumstances that led them to be evicted from their house in North Wales.

-Biography

 Early life

-The author known as Raynor Winn was born in 1962 in Melton Mowbray in the English Midlands.
+Raynor Winn was born as Sally Ann Winn in 1962 in Melton Mowbray in the English Midlands.
 She grew up at Old Hall farm in the village of Dunstall near Burton upon Trent.
 She has stated that she was born Sally Ann Winn and that her married name is Sally Ann Walker, usually shortened to Sally Walker, but that she continued to occasionally use her maiden name, and chose it as part of her pen name; she disliked her given names and prefers to be called Raynor (or Ray) from her mother's maiden name Raynor, thus her pen name Raynor Winn; her husband is Timothy Walker and uses Moth as an abbreviation of Timothy.
 The couple have two adult children.

 Disputed events

 According to the account in The Salt Path, two events in 2013 triggered the decision to walk the 630 mi South West Coast Path.
 Moth was diagnosed with corticobasal degeneration (CBD); and the couple became homeless after a business deal with a friend went wrong.

-According to a 2025 account in The Observer, the couple lost their home in North Wales after Winn stole £64,000 from her employer, where she was working as an accounts clerk.
+According to a 2025 account in The Observer, the couple lost their home, which was near Pwllheli in Caernarfonshire in the north-west of Wales, after Winn stole £64,000 from her employer, where she was working as an accounts clerk.
 To repay this amount plus legal costs, the couple borrowed £100,000 from a distant relative with 18% interest per annum payable, secured against their house.
 In addition, they were both out of work, and had a £230,000 mortgage against the same property; the combined debts exceeded the value of the house.
 After the relative's business went bust, the debt was sold on, and the Winns, unable to repay, were taken to court.
-The Winns lost the case, and the house was repossessed.
+The Winns lost the case, and the house near Pwllheli was repossessed.
 As for Moth Walker's illness, the article said that "nine neurologists and researchers specialising in CBD" who were spoken to "were sceptical about the length of time he has had it, his lack of acute symptoms and his apparent ability to reverse them".